TERMS FOR ACCEPTANCE OF CARGO BOOKINGS

 e) If carriage "on deck" is required and granted, the following clause shall apply throughout the time the cargo is in the custody of the Carrier:

-“The cargo will be carried on deck at the Merchant’s risk and without any responsibility or liability of the Carrier (including its servants, agents and subcontractors) for any loss or damage whether caused by its negligence or howsoever otherwise.
-All Bills of Lading will be clearly claused to this effect and the Merchant warrants that such on-deck carriage has been or will be incorporated in its contractual arrangements with Shippers and/or the Owners of the cargo and also that the cargo will be suitable in every respect for such on-deck carriage (including without limitation the provision of sufficient and adequate lashing points and sufficiently cradled to be in line with sub-clause 2)f)).
-Any additional cradling required to remain within the maximum loading point will be at time, risk and expense of the Merchant.
+“The cargo will be carried on deck at the Merchant’s risk and without any responsibility or liability of the Carrier (including its servants, agents and subcontractors) for any loss or damage whether caused by its negligence, unseaworthiness or howsoever otherwise.
+All Bills of Lading will be clearly claused to this effect and the Merchant agrees to indemnify and hold the Carrier harmless for such loss or damage as above-mentioned, and further warrants that such on-deck carriage has been or will be incorporated in its contractual arrangements with Shippers and/or the Owners of the cargo and also that the cargo will be suitable in every respect for such on-deck carriage (including without limitation the provision of sufficient and adequate lashing points and sufficiently cradled to be in line with sub-clause 2)f)).
+Any additional cradling required to remain within the maximum point loading will be at time, risk and expense of the Merchant.
 Without prejudice to the foregoing, the Carrier (including its servants, agents and subcontractors) shall in any event be entitled to rely on each and all of the rights and immunities (including limitations of liability) contained in the Hague Rules as incorporated in the Carriage of Goods by Sea Act 1936 of the U.S.A.”

 f) Bills of Lading will be claused as per remarks from Mate’s Receipts.